-Julia studied cultural and social anthropology at the University of Vienna and graduated in 2012 with her thesis "Act of Violence - Act of Love", in which she explored transnational adoption between Austria and Ethiopia.
-Together with Sarah Hildebrand, Gerhild Perl and Veronika Siegl she published the book "Hope", a collaboration between social anthropology, photography and literature.
+I studied cultural and social anthropology at the University of Vienna and graduated in 2012 with the thesis "Act of Violence - Act of Love", in which I explored transnational adoption between Austria and Ethiopia.
+Together with Sarah Hildebrand, Gerhild Perl, and Veronika Siegl, I published the book "Hope", a collaboration between social anthropology, photography, and literature.

 Her research interests include: